2014 - Graduate Summer Research Mentorship Program

 The GSRM Program is designed to provide financial support for doctoral students in the arts, humanities, social sciences, public health and nursing.
 A specific objective of the program is to promote opportunities for students to work closely with a faculty mentor in developing a paper for presentation at an academic conference and/or for publication.
 General goals are to facilitate close working relationships between faculty and students during the early stages of graduate education, to promote timely degree progress, and to encourage creative scholarship and research productivity.

-GSRM awardees are expected to complete a draft of a paper (either single-authored by the student or co-authored with the faculty mentor) by the end of the summer.
+GSRM awardees are expected to complete and submit a draft of a paper (either single-authored by the student or co-authored with the faculty mentor) by the end of the summer through the GSRM Program Evaluation.
 This paper should be submitted for presentation at a professional conference and/or for publication sometime during the following academic year (October–June).
 It is expected that the faculty mentor will be in the same locale as the awardee during the summer and committed to working closely with the student.
-The entire group of student participants (awardees) and their mentors will be asked to attend occasional meetings to discuss their specific goals and progress and to provide general feedback on the program.
 The Graduate Division will offer professional development activities (e.g., workshops on such topics as graduate school funding, human subjects protection, the publication process, career opportunities, making presentations, etc.), and awardees are expected to make every effort to participate in these activities.

 GSRM awardees usually may not work more than 25% time.
-Those wishing to work 26% to 50% time as a Graduate Student Researcher or in an Academic Student Employee (ASE) title (e.g., Teaching Assistant, Reader) must submit an exception request via their home department’s Student Affairs Officer/Staff Graduate Advisor.
+Those wishing to work 26% to 50% time as a Graduate Student Researcher (GSR) or in a combination of GSR and Academic Student Employee (ASE, e.g., Teaching Assistant, Reader) must submit an exception request via their home department's Student Affairs Officer/Staff Graduate Advisor.
 No other work appointments above 25% will be allowed.

 The GSRM program is open to doctoral students in the arts, humanities, social sciences, public health and nursing who: